open/close all folders

 - Both Mega Swampert and Mega Sceptile's abilities are particularly useful in double battles.
 Fitting, given the original games were the first to introduce them.

 - Some people might think that it's a little odd that the Dragon-type Altaria had the Fairy-type Moonblast added to its movepool in X and Y given the relationship between the two.
-Come ORAS, and Altaria is given a Mega Evolution that renders it Dragon/Fairy.
-It's also no wonder why it lost its secondary Flying-type - calling it a living cloud doesn't even begin to describe the sheer amount of plumage it has.
+Come ORAS, and Altaria was given a Mega Evolution that renders it Dragon/Fairy.
+It's also no wonder why it lost its secondary Flying-type — calling it a living cloud doesn't even begin to describe the sheer amount of plumage it has.

-- While Mega Salamence's design at first can seem quite hilarious (and many have found one or another reason to pick at it) it actually makes quite a lot of sense, design-wise.
+- While Mega Salamence's design at first can seem quite hilarious (and many have found one or another reason to pick at it), it actually makes quite a lot of sense, design-wise.
 Ever since Salamence was a Bagon, all it wanted to do was Fly.
 Now its Mega Evolution makes it heavily resemble Latios and Latias, who are often compared to jets, showing that not only can it fly, but it speeds through the skies at the same time.
 Bringing out Salamence's true power only helps further realize its dreams.

-- Similarly, the fandom loved Salamence for being a badass western dragon whose secondary flying-type was overshadowed at best and considered a liability at worst even before power creep set in.
-Its mega evolution makes it incredibly dangerous not by making it a better dragon, but by making it a better flier.
+- Similarly, the fandom loved Salamence for being a badass western dragon whose secondary flying-type was overshadowed at best, and considered a liability at worst, even before power creep set in.
+Its Mega Evolution makes it incredibly dangerous not by making it a better dragon, but by making it a better flier.

 - Back in Generation III, Dragon was Special and Flying was Physical, so Salamence was used not for strong Dragon Type moves, but to use Dragon Dance, and then use Flying Attacks to hit most enemies for at least neutral damage.
 Generations IV and V changed this by making new Physical moves and giving it a strong Outrage, which filled the same role of a strong attack that nothing was immune to.
 But then X and Y introduced Fairies, which would take no damage from these moves.
 So what could be done to make Salamence strong again?
 Go back to using powerful Flying attacks, thanks to its ability "Aerilate".
 Salamence's Mega is really just a return to its roots, doing what it always wanted to do.
 And now, even with so many powerful fairies and Steel Types, Mega Salamence's ability means that it was banned not because it was too good of a Dragon, but because it was too good of a Flier.